 - Cardiovascular disease and obesity

-How can you protect yourself against the dangers of plastics?
+How can you protect yourself against the dangers of plastic?

 While the first thing you might come up with is to stop using all plastics, the truth is that it’s nearly impossible to do so.
 Why?
-The reason is simple and we’ve said it above… we’re surrounded by it!
+The reason is simple and we’ve said it above, there’s no getting away from it!

 Still, there are certain steps you can take and habits you can change to reduce your exposure to these products and toxins, for your own health, for the health of the humans, plants, and animals around you, and for the environment: